PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

-Consensus is trivial for short read platforms because errors are predominantly *mismatch errors*; in such a world one can confidently call consensus by perfoming a multiple alignment and voting in each column.
+Consensus is trivial for short read platforms because errors are predominantly *mismatch errors*; in such a world one can confidently call consensus by performing a multiple alignment and voting in each column.

-The consensus problem is more challenging for PacBio reads because the predominant error type is insertions and deletions, especially in homopolymer sequence.
-While heuristic approaches based on multiple alignment are possible even in this context, we have found better results by taking the approach of modeling consenus in a probabilistic framework, asking the question "what is the probability that an underlying *template* sequence T generated an observed read sequence R?", and then using the model :math:`\Pr(R \mid T)` to answer the multi-read consensus problem via maximum likelihood---the consensus sequence then mathematically defined as :math:`\arg\max_T
+The consensus problem is more challenging for PacBio reads because the predominant error type is insertions and deletions, especially in homopolymer sequences.
+While heuristic approaches based on multiple alignment are possible even in this context, we have found better results by taking the approach of modeling consensus in a probabilistic framework, asking the question "what is the probability that an underlying *template* sequence T generated an observed read sequence R?", and then using the model :math:`\Pr(R ; T)` to answer the multi-read consensus problem via maximum likelihood---the consensus sequence then mathematically defined as :math:`\arg\max_T
-\Pr(\mathbf{R} \mid T)`, where :math:`\mathbf{R}` represents the vector of multiple reads.
+\Pr(\mathbf{R} ; T)`, where :math:`\mathbf{R}` represents the
+vector of multiple reads.
+The parameter space of the likelihood function is the generalised sequence space.
+The maximum likelihood problem on this space is in general NP-hard and can only be solved in a heuristic fashion.

 Such a likelihood model is implemented using standard techniques from the hidden Markov model (HMM) literature.
-The likelihood model is made tractable by approximating full dynamic programming using banding, and, critically, the maximum likelihood search is made tractable using a greedy search and a core routine using a forward-backward identity that enables fast (:math:`O(1)`)
+Evaluating the likelihood is made tractable by approximating full dynamic programming using banding, and, critically, the maximum likelihood search is made tractable using a greedy search and a core routine using a forward-backward identity that enables fast (:math:`O(1)`)